arieltolazurita/demo-llm-integration/README.md

 # Demo LLM Integration

-This project demonstrates how to combine the Strategy, Abstract Factory, and Adapter design patterns to build a flexible large language model (LLM) chat integration layer in TypeScript.
+This project demonstrates how to combine the Strategy, Abstract Factory, and Adapter design patterns to build a flexible large language model (LLM) integration layer in TypeScript.
 The code shows how to switch between platforms (Bedrock, Azure AI, Google Vertex, Ollama), providers, and models at runtime without sprinkling platform-specific conditionals across the application.

 ## Design Patterns Used